mstksg/inCode/copy/entries/dependent-haskell-1.md

 through programming things with as "dumb" types as possible, and see where types can help.

-This process is called "type-driven development" by many --- start with general and non-descriptive types, write the implementation and recognize partial functions and red flags, and slowly refine and add more and more powerful types to fix the problems.
+We'll be following a process called "type-driven development" --- start with general and non-descriptive types, write the implementation and recognize partial functions and red flags, and slowly refine and add more and more powerful types to fix the problems.

 ### Background